LatticeQCD/SIMULATeQCD/docs_src/04_codeBase/configurationIO.md

 ## MILC

 MILC format is the format of the [MILC](https://github.com/milc-qcd/milc_qcd) code base.
 As of v7.7.11, these binaries are always in single-precision.
+They save all three rows.

+## OPENQCD

+OPENQCD format is the format of the [openQCD](https://luscher.web.cern.ch/luscher/openQCD/) library.